risk-first/website/menagerie/Coordination-Risk.md

 ... and we'll consider how [Coordination Risk] is a problem at each scale.

-In this section, we're going to work on the assumption that the actors can agree on a common [Goal](), but in reality it's not always the case, and we'll analyse that more in the section on [Agency Risk](Agency-Risk) later.
+In this section, we're going to work on the assumption that the Agents can agree on a common [Goal](), but in reality it's not always the case, and we'll analyse that more in the section on [Agency Risk](Agency-Risk) later.

 Also, in the section on [Map And Territory Risk], we'll look at how, even when [Coordination] issues are solved, we can end up with less-than-optimal results.